cicomsa/gameOfLife/Readme.md

 ## Done so far

 * If live cell has one or no neighbors, it dies
-* If live cell has two neighbors, it survives
+* If live cell has two or three neighbors, it survives